amor71/LiuAlgoTrader/docs/source/Scanners.rst

     events = ["second", "minute", "trade", "quote"]

 Lastly, if configuration parameter `test_scanners` is set to `true`.
-The `trader` appliction will only execute the scanners w/o running strategies to assist in the debugging process of a new scanner.
+The `trader` application will only execute the scanners without running strategies for debugging purpose.